Two years of research, partnership and hard work culminate in a custom approach to fundraising rooted in Indigenous values and practices.

 “I was vibrating…it was like the clouds had parted.”

-That’s how United Way’s Aboriginal Relations Manager Bruce W.J.
+That’s how United Way Winnipeg’s 2014 Aboriginal Relations Manager Bruce W.J.
 Miller felt when he left a workshop led by Minneapolis-based Native Americans in Philanthropy (NAP).

 A growing circle of non-profits, Indigenous communities and foundations committed to the beliefs, traditions and gifts of Indigenous people, they’d developed a culturally-based framework for philanthropy.

 Miller knew there were grounds for a partnership and an opportunity to adapt their model to work in a Winnipeg context.
-He shared his vision with colleagues on United Way’s Aboriginal Relations Council.
+He shared his vision with colleagues on United Way’s Aboriginal Relations Council (now renamed Council for Indigenous Relations).

 “At its root, mainstream philanthropy is altruistic, but linear,” said Christine Cyr, Chair of the Council.
 “We recognized there was an opportunity here for us to blend that view with the Indigenous value of reciprocity.
 That it’s not transactional, but transformational.
 It’s a cycle, a ceremony that’s really important to us to and important to honour.”